 If people want to find out more about EN ISO 13849-1 and EN 62061, there are already some technical articles on the Pilz website about these, plus Pilz runs a one-day training course that explains these two standards, when to use each one, and how to perform the calculations.
 Pilz consultants can, of course, also give one-to-one advice about specific projects.

-Use the form on this page to request a callback or more information about consultancy services, or visit the website at www.pilz.co.uk..
+For more information about consultancy services, visit the website at www.pilz.co.uk.